csev/cc4e/book/chap08.md

     }

 If a directory slot is not currently in use (because a file has been removed), the mode entry is zero, and this position is skipped.
-Each directory also contains entries for itself, called " . ", and its parent, " . . "; clearly these must also be skipped, or the program will run for quite a while.
+Each directory also contains entries for itself, called ".", and its parent, ".."; clearly these must also be skipped, or the program will run for quite a while.

 [comment]: <> (page 173 , CHAPTER 8 THE UNIX SYSTEM INTERFACE 173 )

-Although the _fsize_ program is rather specialized, it does indicate a couple of important ideas.
-First, many programs are not "system programs"; they merely use information whose form or content is maintained by the operating system.
+Although the `fsize` program is rather specialized, it does indicate a couple of important ideas.
+First, many programs are not "system programs"; they merely use information whose form or content is maintained by the operating ystem.
 Second, for such programs, it is crucial that the representation of the information appear only in standard "header files" like `stat.h` and `dir.h`, and that programs include those files instead of embedding the actual declarations in themselves.